xlladdins/xll_tws/README.md

 # xll_tws

-Call Ineractive Brokers C++ API from Excel.
+Call Interactive Brokers C++ API from Excel.

 IB Gateway is a program that allows you to connect to Interactive Brokers servers and write programs to automate Trader Workstation.
 They do not provide a library